Find the Best Things

 MoonDance Amphitheater, Lexington, KY

-The MoonDance Amphitheater in Lexington, Kentucky, is an outdoor theater that’s home to the city’s Summer Nights in Suburbia series.
+The MoonDance Amphitheater in Lexington is an outdoor theater that’s home to the city’s Summer Nights in Suburbia series.
 Summer Nights in Suburbia is a free concert series hosted every Friday night from May to September that features live jazz, blues, folk, bluegrass, and indie bands.
 Residents bring blankets and lawn chairs to enjoy live music and indulge in food from local food trucks.

 KFC Yum!
 Center, Louisville, KY

 With seating for more than 20,000, the KFC Yum!
-Center in Louisville, Kentucky, has become a regular stopping point for major national acts that are touring the nation.
+Center in Louisville has become a regular stopping point for major national acts that are touring the nation.
 In recent years, the arena has hosted Justin Timberlake, Taylor Swift, Prince, and Madonna.
 The KFC Yum!
 Center is located on the Ohio River waterfront and boasts ample parking and nearby nightlife for food and drinks before and after shows.

 Madison Theater, Covington, KY

-The Madison Theater in Covington, Kentucky, is a restored one-screen movie theater that is now a live music venue.
+The Madison Theater in Covington is a restored one-screen movie theater that is now a live music venue.
 The two-level venue packs in audiences to watch rock bands play in an intimate setting.
 In recent years, the venue has hosted bands like the Indigo Girls, Young the Giant, and Walk the Moon.
 Next door you’ll also find Madison Theater Live, a smaller venue that frequently hosts local bands.

 The Louisville Palace, Louisville, KY